-The rain gauge connected to the Rainlogger is supplied by the customer and is a normally-open style reed-switch type gauge most commonly known as a tippingbucket rain gauge.
-The Rainlogger rain gauge connector (Figure 10-14) connects to the 2 m (6.5 ft.) cable supplied with the Rainlogger.
+The rain gauge connected to the Rainlogger is supplied by the customer.
+The Rainlogger rain gauge connector (Figure 10-16) connects to the 2 m (6.5 ft.) cable supplied with the Rainlogger.
 The Rainlogger Edge and Rainlogger are supplied with different connector cables, which can not be interchanged.
 The connector cables have two wires, which are connected to the tipping-bucket by splicing to the tipping-bucket cable.
 As the tipping-bucket is just an electrical switch, for most models, the wires can be connected to either cable wire.
 Refer to the manufacturer's operating instructions.
 Longer, exposed cables should be protected from rodents and vandalism by cable armoring or installation within electrical conduit.

-Figure 10-15 Rainlogger Edge Connected to Tipping-bucket
+Figure 10-17 Rainlogger Edge Connected to Tipping-bucket

-Figure 10-16 Installation in Freezing Liquid
+Figure 10-18 Installation in Freezing Liquid